 16 Nov Are CA family courts declaring pro se parents Vexatious Litigants to force them to hire a lawyer?

 Other state courts simply deny those motions unless the parent can prove a change in circumstances that caused them to lose legal rights to their children or visitation with their children in the first place.
-They also put temporary blocks for a few months on the parents’ filings if needed to try and calm down the situation. #PreventUGI, #PromoteSettlement.
+They also put temporary blocks for a few months on the parents’ filings, if needed, to try and calm down the situation.